 Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents and marketable securities as of the date of this report will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
-However, our estimates and assumptions may prove to be wrong, and we cannot guarantee that our existing capital resources will be sufficient to conduct and complete all of our anticipated research and development efforts and future commercialization efforts.
+However, our estimates and assumptions may prove to be wrong, and we will require additional capital to meet operational needs and capital requirements.
 Additionally, the process of testing drug candidates in clinical trials is costly, and the timing of progress in these trials remains uncertain.
 Further, inflation may affect our use of capital resources by increasing our cost of labor and research and development expenses.
 Our long-term funding requirements will consist of operational, capital, and manufacturing expenditures, including those contractual commitments described below.
 Because of the inherent risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of capital outflows and operating expenditures associated with our long-term anticipated pre-clinical studies and clinical trials.